NeurAI-Lab/DSP/README.md

     python3 eval.py --dataset pcd --datadir /path_to_dataset --checkpointdir /path_to_check_point_directory --resultdir /path_to_save_eval_result --encoder-arch resnet18 --drtam --refinement --store-imgs

 ## Analysis
 We analyse our D-SSCD model under 3 scenarios: **1.
 Robustness to Natural corruptions 2.
 Out-of-distribution data 3.
 Limited labeled data.
-For more details, please see the [Paper](https://arxiv.org/abs/2208.05838).** For the ease of comparison, we have provided the model checkpoints for these analyses below:
+For more details, please see the [Paper](https://arxiv.org/abs/2208.05838).**
 For Natural corruptions evaluation, please refer to the paper [{Benchmarking Neural Network Robustness to Common Corruptions and Surface Variations }](https://arxiv.org/pdf/1807.01697.pdf)

-### Model Checkpoints
+And finally, for the ease of comparison, we have provided the model checkpoints for the DSP pretraining below:[gdrive link](https://drive.google.com/drive/folders/1UwFQ7NjXRwyfgfhFnX6_CPTm8hQ8AoFF?usp=sharing)

 ## Cite our work